gvwilson/thirdbit/src/fiction/bear/index.md

 He straightened up, shouldered his pack, and tossed the marble and pebble underhanded into the mirror.
 Instead of bouncing off, they made a slight *gloop*.
 Once again ripples spread across the mirror.
-Muddh stepped into them and disappeared.
+Mukh stepped into them and disappeared.

 Sergeant Inambu waited a few seconds, then stood up, crossed over to